Talent Hoarding in Organizations: Evidence from Workers: Effects of Manager Rotations

 \subsection{Discussion and Interpretation}

-The preceding results provide empirical evidence that the worker application responses to manager rotations are primarily driven by managerial talent hoarding.
+The preceding results provide empirical evidence that the worker application responses to manager rotations are to a large part driven by managerial talent hoarding.
+Appendix Section~\ref{sec:confounder} complements this interpretation by providing evidence against several plausible alternative mechanisms---including bad-news shocks, milestone completions, loyalty, match quality, and role-model effects---as the primary drivers of the observed effects.
 Although it is not possible to exhaustively rule out all potential alternative mechanisms, the observed patterns impose strong restrictions on the manner in which such mechanisms would have to affect worker behavior, which provides evidence against a quantitatively meaningful role for many plausible alternative mechanisms.
 Nonetheless, it remains possible that the observed responses to rotations may also capture factors that are unrelated to talent hoarding.
 Yet, to the extent that talent hoarding is a key driver of responses to manager rotations, analyzing impacts of rotations is informative about the impacts of hoarding on workers' careers.
 This interpretation is supported by the analysis focusing on managers in Section \ref{sec:managers}.
 The following section analyzes impacts on workers' subsequent career outcomes.